Food Help > Free Summer Food

 -

-Children of all ages who are enrolled in a school that operates the National School Lunch Program (NSLP) or School Breakfast Program (SBP) can be eligible for SUN Bucks.
-This includes students at public pre-schools, elementary schools, middle schools, and high schools, as well as students participating in programs for people with mental and physical disabilities.
+If your child is enrolled in a school that operates the National School Lunch Program (NSLP): Children of any age can be eligible if they also meet income requirements.
+This includes students at public pre-schools, elementary schools, middle schools, high schools, and programs for students with disabilities.

-Children who do not attend a NSLP/SBP school, such as students who are homeschooled or attend a private schools, must be between the ages of 8 and 18 to be eligible for SUN Bucks.
-They must also participate in government assistance such as SNAP or TANF.
-This age guideline includes children who 'age in' or 'age out' during the year.
-For the 2024 SUN Bucks season, for example, eligible children had to be between the ages of 8 and 18 at some point between July 1, 2023 through August 31st, 2024.
+If your child does not attend a school that operate NSLP: To be eligible, children must be aged 8 through 17, and participate in SNAP or TANF.
+This includes children who “age in” or “age out” during the year.
+For example, eligible children had to be between the ages of 8 and 18 at some point between July 1, 2025 through August 31st, 2026.

 -